kauwelab/PolyRiskScore/static/downloadables/docs/source/index.rst

 Given the required parameters, the tool will calculate risk scores for each individual sample for each study and trait combination in our database (this needs to be worded better).

-Note: You MUST have bash, python3, and the python package PyVCF downloaded.
+NOTE: You MUST have bash, python3, and the python package PyVCF downloaded.

 Required Parameters Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^